thixotropist/ghidra_decompiler_plugins/content/en/docs/Methodology.md

 We want a decompiler plugin that provides the Ghidra user a net gain in insight-per-hour.
 In one extreme case, the plugin would be able to recognize and transform *any* RISC-V compiler vectorization into recognizable C or C++ source code.
-Any transform completed is guaranteed to be correct, with no false-positive matches.
+Any transform completed would be guaranteed to be correct, with no false-positive matches.
 That's infeasible in the face of the variety of RISC-V extensions, compilers, and compiler optimization flags.
-In another extreme case, vector stanza matching is very aggressive with minimal testing and a significant number of false-positive matches.
+In another extreme case, vector stanza matching may be very aggressive with minimal testing and a significant number of false-positive matches.
 In this case the plugin code can be simpler but the human operator needs to check each transform they encounter.

 Let's explore a case study applying Ghidra to a `whisper.cpp` RISC-V binary compiled with gcc 15 and the RVA23 profile.